oracle/bots-node-sdk/bin/templates/ccpackage/README.md

 # Custom Component Package

 This project is in format of a Component Package.
-The Component Package structure is the recommended way to organize Bots Custom Components code.
-A Component Package allows the custom component code to be more portable to different runtime environments.
+Component Packages are the recommended way to organize Bots Custom Components code and allow the custom component code to be more portable to different runtime environments.

 ## Structure